Code-Institute-Submissions/onadj-electricity4you.com/README.md

 # Deployment:

 1. The web-site is designed in the Gitpod environment and regularly committed to GitHub after each crucial piece of coding.
-2. Using this method as a sanity check for the development enabled me to restore the site back to previous stages when it functioned correctly or easily find lost pieces of code.
+2. Using this method as a  check for the development enabled me to restore the site back to previous stages when it functioned correctly or easily find lost pieces of code.
 3. To deploy the project to Github the following steps were taken: created a master branch in Github repository
 Used Gitpod environment to build the site